cfpb/design-manual/page-components/half-width-link-blob.md

 {: class="toc"}

 <div>
-The half-width link blob is used on higher-level template pages to help preview and lead users to content deeper within the section.
-The two column layout utilizes extra screen real estate found on larger breakpoints.
+The half-width link blob is used on higher-level template pages to provide succinct descriptions and lead users to content deeper within the section.
+The two-column layout utilizes extra screen real estate found at higher breakpoints.
-{: class="lead-in"}

-The [50/50 image and text]({{site.baseurl}}//page-components/50-50.html) component is a variation of the half-width link blob that uses imagery.
-{: class="lead-in"}

-A pair of half-width link blobs, as seen on a landing page template:
 {: class="lead-in"}

 <nomarkdown>